Axarva/nepali-but-code/README.md

 A language made to be similar to the natural language Nepali, created especially for Nepalese students who find communicating ideas in English difficult.
 This language is a project I started keeping in mind 2 facts:

-- English-medium schools are still quite rare in many parts of Nepal, as well as
+- English-medium schools are still quite rare in many parts of Nepal
-- A significant number of Nepalese students who find mathematics and natural sciences interesting give up on programming just because the syntax feels a little difficult aswell as most programming tutorials are in English.
+- A significant number of Nepalese students who find mathematics and natural sciences interesting give up on programming just because the syntax feels a little difficult as well as most programming tutorials are in English.

  I do not intend this to be an industrial strength programming language.
 </p>